cvicens/oc-up-rhmap/README.md

 We're going to install RHMAP using ansible playbooks in [github/fheng/rhmap-ansible](https://github.com/fheng/rhmap-ansible), in fact we're going to use ./rhmap-ansible/playbooks/poc.yml.
 In order to do so we'll need to select/create an ansible inventory and override the default paths to find the templates to install RHMAP.
 These templates can by found by default at /opt/rhmap/{{ rhmap_version }}/templates/core for '**core**' and at /opt/rhmap/{{ rhmap_version }}/templates/mbaas for '**mbaas**', by default I mean if you follow the steps to install RHMAP using yum (``yum install rhmap-fh-openshift-templates``) [here](https://access.redhat.com/documentation/en-us/red_hat_mobile_application_platform/4.5/html/installing_rhmap/preparing-infrastructure-for-installation#install-openshift-templates).

-Let's clone (remember you need access to fheng git repo) the rhmap-ansible repo.
+Let's clone (remember, you need access to fheng git repo to do this) the rhmap-ansible repo.
+Just to make it easier, please clone at the same level of this README.md file where you will also find ``rhmap-cup-install.sh``

 ```
 $ git clone https://github.com/fheng/rhmap-ansible